AbramsGroup/HTPolyNet/_sources/example-tutorials/3-DGEBA-PACM/monomers.rst.txt

 .. image:: DGE-labelled.png

-This image was made with `VMD <http://www.ks.uiuc.edu/Research/vmd/>`_, and you can see that four carbons are labelled.
+This image was made with `VMD <http://www.ks.uiuc.edu/Research/vmd/>`_, and you can see that four carbons and two oxygens are labelled.
 The numbers refer to internal atom indices assigned by VMD, which begins counting at zero.
 These correspond to the atom indices in the ``*.mol2`` file, which begins counting at 1.
 So the atoms labelled 13 and 24 are atoms 14 and 25 in ``DGE-raw.mol2``; these are the two "reactive" carbons because each can bond to an N of an amine.
-Furthermore, since oxirane opening usually generates a chiral carbon, we indeed see that the atoms labelled 11 and 22 are both chiral centers, and both in *S*.
-These of course are atoms with the indicies 12 and 23 in ``DGE-raw.mol2``.
+Furthermore, since oxirane opening usually generates a chiral carbon, we indeed see that the atoms labelled 11 and 22 are both chiral centers, and both in *S*; these of course are atoms with the indicies 12 and 23 in ``DGE-raw.mol2``.
+Finally, since we will ultimately want to convert any unreacted epoxies back into oxirane rings, we need to specify the relevant oxygen atoms; these are atom with VMD-indices 12 and 23, which are 13 and 24 in ``DGE-raw.mol2`` file.

-Let's edit ``DGE-raw.mol2`` to make atom 14 ``C1``, 25 ``C2``, 12 ``C3``, and 23 ``C4``, as is shown in the labels.
+Let's edit ``DGE-raw.mol2`` to name the two reactive atoms ``C1'' and ``C2'', the two chiral atoms at ``C3`` and ``C4``, and the two oxirane oxygens as ``O1`` and ``O2``:

 .. code-block:: console

     $ cat DGE-raw.mol2 | sed s/"14 C "/"14 C1"/ | \
                          sed s/"25 C "/"25 C2"/ | \
                          sed s/"12 C "/"12 C3"/ | \
-                         sed s/"23 C "/"23 C4"/ > DGE.mol2
+                         sed s/"23 C "/"23 C4"/ | \
+                         sed s/"13 O "/"13 O1"/ | \
+                         sed s/"24 O "/"24 O2"/ > DGE.mol2

 Note that in the ``sed`` substitution directives, we have preserved the number of characters substituted to keep the column spacing in the ``*.mol2`` file from changing.